-Seeking new understanding of chronic back pain
+Seeking to understand the mechanisms of back pain

-Chronic back pain is a serious medical condition that has been ranked among the most common reasons for patient visits to physicians, and its estimated cost in the United States is over $100 billion each year.
+3d rendered illustration of a man having backacheChronic back pain is a serious medical condition and one of the most common reasons for patient visits to physicians.
+Its estimated cost in the United States is over $100 billion each year.

 CINID’s goal is to examine neuroimmune pathways and uncover neuroimmune-related molecules that may provide improved understanding and treatment of chronic back pain.

-Working Group
+Pain Working Group

 This research study is supported by the Kirk Family Research Fund, which was generously established by Dr. Arthur A. Kirk, who was the first orthopedic surgeon in Portsmouth, VA.
 This fund supports research on chronic back pain, with a focus on identifying pain generators.